Raj7442/Credit-Card-Validator-System/README.md

+Credit Card Validator System
+Overview
-The Credit Card Validator System is a web application that validates credit card numbers using the Luhn algorithm.
-The system consists of a backend service implemented in Go and a frontend user interface using HTML, CSS, and JavaScript.
-This README provides an overview of the project's components, setup instructions, and how to run the application.
+This project implements a Credit Card Validator System with a frontend interface built using HTML, CSS, and JavaScript, and a backend server written in Go.
+The system validates credit card numbers using the Luhn algorithm and provides immediate feedback on the card's validity.

-Tech Stack
+Technology Stack
 Frontend: HTML, CSS, JavaScript
-Backend: Go (Golang)
+Backend: Go
-Algorithm: Luhn Algorithm for credit card validation Features
+Validation Algorithm: Luhn Algorithm
+Data Format: JSON
+HTTP Server: Go’s net/http package
+Features
-Credit Card Validation: Validates credit card numbers using the Luhn algorithm.
+Credit Card Validation: Uses the Luhn algorithm to validate credit card numbers.
-Responsive Design: Mobile-friendly interface with warm background colors and smooth transitions.
+Responsive UI: User-friendly interface with a warm gradient background and smooth transitions.
-User Interface: Two pages with transitions, validation messages, and formatted input for credit card numbers.
+Dynamic Validation: Provides real-time feedback on card validity.
 Backend Implementation
-The backend of the Credit Card Validator System is implemented in Go and performs credit card validation using the Luhn algorithm.
-It handles HTTP GET requests with JSON payloads, processes the credit card number, and returns validation results.

-Implementation Steps
 Luhn Algorithm: Validates credit card numbers to ensure they meet the Luhn checksum requirement.

-HTTP Server: An HTTP server is created using Go’s net/http package.
+HTTP Server: Created using Go’s net/http package.

-Request Handling: The server is configured to handle GET requests with JSON payloads.
+Request Handling: Configured to handle GET requests with JSON payloads.

 JSON Payload Handling:

-Validation: Accepts valid JSON requests; rejects invalid ones with a 400 status code.
+Validation: Accepts valid JSON requests; rejects invalid ones with an HTTP 400 status code.
 Extraction: Extracts the credit card number from the JSON payload.
 Validation and Response: